New York Legal Malpractice Attorneys

 Sometimes there is a claim that the attorney misconduct permeates the entire representation.
 In such rare instances, the entire legal fee may be forfeited.
 Although the rule is harsh, it is one of the protections that the courts have afforded to clients in an attorney-client relationship.

 Often good cases are lost due to attorney errors.
-At Greshin, Ziegler & Amicizia, LLP, our legal malpractice lawyers have developed a reputation for providing ethical and knowledgeable representation on legal malpractice cases.
+At Greshin, Ziegler & Amicizia, P.C., our legal malpractice lawyers have developed a reputation for providing ethical and knowledgeable representation on legal malpractice cases.
 Our attorneys regularly receive legal malpractice referrals from other attorneys and we are unswerving in our dedication to uphold the highest legal standards.

 Contact our Long Island Professional Malpractice Lawyers